 Conveniently, New York law requires every agency to maintain a listing of all records it maintains organized by subject matter.
 Frustrated as we were by NYPD’s insistence that our users’ requests were not adequately descriptive, we requested this subject matter list to help us hone our language.

 Now, New York law requires each agency to update this subject matter list on an annual basis, but NYPD sent us its copy for March 1999.
-They included no indication as to whether this is the most recent version.
-But even this outdated lists contains a gold mine of particular form titles, descriptions and even serial numbers.
+A follow-up request explicitly requesting the most current copy yielded the most up-to-date copy, which also happens to be a print out of the NYPD’s intranet.

-So far, we've asked for prisoner meal vouchers, stop-and-frisk reports and taser reports.
-And its Spanish phrasebook, investigative data reports and unusual occurrence reports, as well as for the current subject matter listing.
-To better guide NYPD records officers, we've even included the form number for each of these reports.
+So far, we’ve asked for prisoner meal vouchers, stop-and-frisk reports and taser reports.
+And its Spanish phrasebook, investigative data reports and unusual occurrence reports.
+To better guide NYPD records officers, we’ve even included the form number for each of these reports.

 See something interesting in the subject matter listing?
 Submit a FOIL and let us know!
 We’re confident that NYPD’s records officers will thank you for your precision.